inlon-engineering/niagara-belimo-iot/README.md

 ## Niagara Marketplace free download

-The package moved to [Niagara Marketplace](https://www.niagaramarketplace.com/) where it can be download for free.
+The package moved to [Niagara Marketplace](https://www.niagaramarketplace.com/) where it can be downloaded for free.

 ## Authors